Regular meetings are temporarily suspended due to Covid 19 precautions. Meetings will be held via Zoom until further notice.

 Paul Lamar is a retired college English professor.
 He is a Yale and Harvard alumnus and has taught many continuing classes in poetry, playreading, flash fiction (stories in under 1,000 words) and memoir.
 He is a published author and poet.
 You may have seen his program notes in the Albany Symphony Orchestra concert programs, or read his music and theater reviews in The Schenectady Gazette.
 He has helped people get their GEDs.
 You will find him to be a generous and kind instructor

 The October session will be paid for by CDGS to give you the opportunity to "give it a try" and decide if you want to continue.
-Subsequent sessions will have a fee that will be worked out with the teacher depending on interest and number of registrations.
+We will ask for donations for subsequent sessions to help us fund this worthy project.
 There is no obligation to continue beyond the first session.

 You can register for this in our member portal.
 You must be signed in (see home page for instructions) to register.
 Once you are signed in simply click on the "What do you want to do" area and this event will be listed.